dokester/BayesicFitting/docs/EclipsingStars.md

 the minima what the minimal value of the eccentricity has to be.
 The periastron is somewhere between the minima, where the distance is shortest.
-The luminosities can be found from the depths of the minima and the sign of the inclination from the order of the minima.
+The luminosities can be found from the depths of the minima and the sign of the inclination from the order of the minima since periastron.

 All these values are of course initial guesses, to be fed into the priors for the parameters.